Traffic and bid volume

 For each ad and its keywords, select the landing page that best corresponds to the user's search term.
 For example, if a user searches for “flights to Mars in July”, ads that mention trips to Mars in July and lead to a page where you can buy tickets to Mars in July will get the best results.

 What is the click price?

 The average price you will pay per click for the corresponding traffic volume is indicated for keywords in the Click price column.
 The click price can exceed your bid, for example, if the conversion probability is high.

 What is the minimum price on search?

-By default, the minimum cost per click on search is 30 kopecks excluding VAT (values for other currencies)
+By default, the minimum cost per click on search is 30 kopecks excluding VAT (see other currencies)